 Exporting and Importing of Organic Food

 In 2019, Canada exported $461 million worth of tracked organic goods.
-This is only 1% of the total tracked exports.
-However, organic foods are exported to a wider range of countries than non-organic exports.
+In 2024, organic exports from Canada reached approximately $1.0 billion, representing about 1% of the total tracked exports.
+However, organic foods are exported to a wider range of countries than non‑organic exports.

-Exports to the United States represented around 18% of organic food exports from Canada.
-More than half of the exports to the United States consisted of blueberries and roasted coffee.
+Exports to the United States represented around 18% of organic food exports from Canada, and more than half of those exports consisted of blueberries and roasted coffee.
 Other main markets were Japan and the European Union, with products including, for example, wheat, lentils, soybeans, sunflowers, hemp, spelt, and barley.

-During the same year, Canada imported $789 million worth of tracked organic food products.
-Almost half (45%) of the imports were horticultural products from the United States.
+During the same period, Canada imported about $990.7 million worth of tracked organic food products in 2024, up significantly from previous years.
+Almost half (about 45%) of the imports were horticultural products from the United States.
 Organic foods imported from the United States include strawberries, spinach, lettuce, and carrots.

-While the United States was the largest importer of organic produce to Canada, in total products were imported from 127 countries.
-Main imports include unroasted coffee, bananas, and olive oil.
-These accounted for approximately $216 million of the imports.
+While the United States was the largest source of organic produce imported to Canada, in total products were imported from over 127 countries.
+Main imports include unroasted coffee, bananas, and olive oil, which accounted for approximately $216 million of the imports in earlier years and continue to be among the key import categories.

 Organic Food Consumer Market in Canada

-The demand for organic food has grown in Canada and 66% of Canadians now buy organic food.
+The demand for organic food has grown in Canada.
+Around 66% of Canadians now buy organic food and only 9% report they have never purchased organic foods.
 Provincially, the largest organic market is in Ontario, while British Columbia has the highest per capita organic sales.

 How Often Are Canadians Eating Organic Food?